cressie176/blog/_posts/2024-12-29-introducing-filby.md

 │         │ │         │ │         │ │         │
 └─────────┘ └─────────┘ └─────────┘ └─────────┘
 </pre>
 The first of the two API calls, namely `/api/changelog` discloses the changes undergone by a projection (a view of the reference data), and provides a set of ids for requesting the projection at a point in time.
+However, it's completely up to you how the projections are accessed - you could build a RESTful API to expose them over HTTP as above, bundle them in a client side JavaScript module or export them as a set of [Apache AVRO](https://avro.apache.org/) files to S3.

 #### Model and Data Definition